St Mary & St Michael, Egremont

 St Mary & St Michael is in Egremont, Cumbria, England.
 It is an active Anglican parish church in the deanery of Calder, and the diocese of Carlisle.
 Its benefice of Egremont with Bigrigg & Haile.
-The church is a grade 2 listed building.
+The church is a Grade II listed building.

 History

 St Mary & St Michael's Church was built in 1881, to a design by T.L Banks of Whitehaven, replacing an earlier 12th century church.
 A recess in the west wall houses the baptistry, donated by the Freemasons of Egremont in 1883, contains seven stained-glass windows.
 In 1901 the tower was raised 42 feet by Oliver & Dodgshun (Carlisle) and contains a set of eight bells presented by Lord Leconfield.

 Architecture

 The church has hammer-dressed, snecked, sandstone blocks with quoins; moulded plinth, strings, eaves cornice, and pilaster buttresses.
 It has a graduated slate roof with outshoots to either side of the chancel with stone copings, kneelers, and apex crosses.
 There is an embattled tower to north-west corner, nave with aisles, short transept, and chancel.
 The 4-stage tower has a panelled door to ground floor with a pointed arch-head of 4 orders with foliate capitals to jamb-shafts.
 There is a similar 2-order door in the gabled porch on south side.
 The lancet windows, some in chancel and north nave aisle re-used are late 12th century; the corbels are of similar date to north aisle.
 The interior has pointed arches throughout with a 5-bay nave arcade carried on columns with foliate capitals.
 The nave roof is carried on corbels.
 The transept arms are separated from nave by a 2-bay arcade carried on tall quatrefoil pier.
 There are 2-seater sedilia, pillar piscina, and shelf, under wall arcade in chancel.
 The pulpit is Caen stone with alabaster figures, supported on marble shafts.
 The font has a sculpture of a kneeling angel holding a large scallop shell, copied from a design by Thorvaldsen in the Lutheran Cathedral in Copenhagen.
 Above the altar is a carved reredos, and above that a large stained glass window.
 The glass in the rose window was replaced with a modern design by Christine Boyce in 1992.